Francis T. Nicholls: Early life and career

 Nicholls was born at Prevost Memorial Hospital in Donaldsonville, Louisiana, the seat of Ascension Parish, the seventh son of Thomas Clark Nicholls (himself a seventh son) and Louisa Hannah (Drake) Nicholls, a sister of the poet Joseph Rodman Drake and sister-in-law of Francis Redding Tillou.
 His paternal grandfather was Cornish American Edward Church Nicholls.
 He attended Jefferson Academy in New Orleans and graduated in 1855 from the United States Military Academy at West Point, New York.
 Initially assigned as a second lieutenant in the 2nd U.S. Artillery Regiment, he served in the Third Seminole War in Florida, but resigned his commission after a year and returned home.

-He then attended the University of Louisiana (subsequently Tulane University) in New Orleans.
-He practiced law in Napoleonville, the seat of Assumption Parish, until the start of the Civil War.

-Two weeks after the surrender of Fort Sumter in the harbor of Charleston, Nicholls wed the former Caroline Zilpha Guion, the daughter of George Seth Guion and the former Caroline Lucretia Winder.
+He attended the University of Louisiana (subsequently Tulane University) in New Orleans.
+He then practiced law in Napoleonville, the seat of Assumption Parish, until the start of the Civil War.
+2 weeks after the surrender of Fort Sumter in the harbor of Charleston, Nicholls wed the former Caroline Zilpha Guion, the daughter of George Seth Guion and the former Caroline Lucretia Winder.
 The couple had one son, Francis Welman Nicholls (born 1863), and six daughters, Caroline (born 1865), Louisa (born 1868), Harriet (born 1870), Virginia (born 1873), Margaret (born 1875), and Elizabeth (born 1877).
+He was a member of The Boston Club of New Orleans.

 Civil War

 Nicholls joined the Confederate Army in 1861 as a captain in the 8th Louisiana Infantry Regiment and participated in the First Battle of Bull Run and in the Shenandoah Valley Campaign in Virginia, where his left arm was amputated.
 In July 1862 he became colonel of the just formed 15th Louisiana Infantry and on October 14, 1862, Nicholls was promoted to the rank of brigadier general and given command of a brigade of Louisiana infantry.
 While leading a brigade during the Battle of Chancellorsville, a shell ripped off Nicholls' left foot, forcing him to retire from combat service.

+In June 1864, Nicholls commanded a group of invalid soldiers, dubbed the "Crippled Corps", during the Battle of Lynchburg.

 According to James Whitcomb Brougher Sr., in Life and Laughter, (p.
 89) he lost an eye at Richmond.
 Disabled and unfit for further field command, he was transferred to the Trans-Mississippi Department to direct the Volunteer and Conscript Bureau until the end of the war.

 In 1874, while testifying before a Congressional Committee investigating election fraud in Louisiana, Nicholls said of his service in the war; "I think that we made the attempt [the war for secession] under the most favorable circumstances...of course we all regret our want for success; but I do not believe that there is anywhere any desire for a renewal of the attempt." and that "My war record is a source of private misfortune without a corresponding gain to anyone.
 My services to my country were not worth the price to me.
 Every battle I went into I was wounded, and so I could not serve all the time."